 Sharks tagged at the beginning of the season appeared to move in a westerly direction for hundreds of kilometres, then returned east later in the season, often passing close to Darwin Island again, before continuing on towards the continental shelf.
 Sharks tagged later in the season moved to the continental shelf and remained along the shelf break for extended periods.
 Despite none of the tagged sharks remaining within the GMR for more than a few days, their predictable annual appearance suggests that the Galapagos is still an important location within their migratory pattern and further research into why pregnant females are using the area could be highly insightful.

-In July 2014, a team returned to Darwin and Wolf to conduct further research.
-The trip, which GCT funded, resulted in a further 11 sharks being tagged with at least one tag (some were tagged with two different types of tags).
-All tagged individuals were female and the majority appeared pregnant.
+In the summers of 2014 and 2015, the team returned to Darwin and Wolf to conduct further research.
+The trips, which GCT funded, resulted in a further 23 sharks being tagged with at least one tag (some were tagged with two different types of tags).
+They were also able to fine-tune blood sampling and photo identification methods that will allow them to collect ground-breaking data on whale shark pregnancies and migration.

-To view the field report from the trip, select one of the options below:
+To view the field reports from the trip, select one of the options below:

 The overall aims of the Galapagos Whale Shark Project are clear: To improve our understanding of the GMR’s significance with respect to whale shark migratory pattern; to increase our knowledge of whale shark migration patterns; and to educate local authorities and communities so they can devise effective management strategies for whale sharks in the GMR.